dotnet/designs/proposed/flexible-http.md

     - HTTP proxy as `HttpConnection`.
     - CONNECT proxy as `Stream`.
     - SOCKS proxy as `Stream`.
-- Wrapper to work with `HttpConnection` as a `Stream`.
+- Wrapper to work with `HttpRequest` as a `Stream`.
 - JSON helper extensions on top of `HttpConnection`.

 ## High-level APIs

 This is a `HttpMessageHandler` implementation for use with `HttpClient`.
 It will either wrap a user-supplied `HttpConnection`, or will provide `SocketsHttpHandler`-parity functionality.

-Once we are confident in implementation and features, this would replace `SocketsHttpHandler`.
+Once we are confident in implementation and features, we would refactor the `SocketsHttpHandler` guts to use use this implementation.

 Expect 100 Continue will be implemented here.